roboflow/inference/docs/inference_helpers/inference_cli.md

 Note the "cluster name" printed after the deployment completes.
 This handle is used in many subsequent commands.
 The deploy command also prints helpful debug and cost information about your VM.

-Deploying inference into a cloud VM will also print out an endpoint of the form "http://1.2.3.4:9001"; you can now run inferences against this endpoint.
+Deploying Inference into a cloud VM will also print out an endpoint of the form "http://1.2.3.4:9001"; you can now run inferences against this endpoint.

 Note that the port 9001 is automatically opened - check with your security admin if this is acceptable for your cloud/project.